Pylons/pyramid/docs/narr/declarative.rst

 application (usually named ``configure.zcml``) to enable an authorization policy.

-For example, to enable a policy which compares the value of an "auth ticket" cookie passed in the request's environment which contains a reference to a single :term:`principal` against the principals present in any :term:`ACL` found in model data when attempting to call some :term:`view`, modify your ``configure.zcml`` to look something like
+For example, to enable a policy which compares the value of an "auth ticket" cookie passed in the request's environment which contains a reference to a single :term:`principal` against the principals present in any :term:`ACL` found in the resource tree when attempting to call some :term:`view`, modify your ``configure.zcml`` to look something like this:
-this:

 .. code-block:: xml
    :linenos: